bmraubo/8l_gbooks_search/README.md

 **Navigation**

-I want the app to start with a welcome screen that describes what it is, what it does, and provides access to the 2 main features - reading list and search function.

-After running the search function, I want the app to ask to return to menu or run another search.
-I imagine this will involve callbacks.

-After viewing the reading list, I want the app to ask to go back to menu or exit.

-Then I can turn to architecture...
+The first thing I considered was how to tie the search and view reading list features together, and allow the user to interact with all the options in the app without needing to relaunch it, which I view as detrimental to the overall experience.

 *mainMenu()*

+The menu which the user sees when opening the app.
+It informs the user what the app is, and gives them three choices; to run the search, to view the reading list, and to exit the app.

 *searchMenu()*